 Applicants for the MABL Program must possess a four-year baccalaureate degree or its educational equivalent from a college or university accredited by a United States association holding membership in one of the seven regional accrediting associations, membership in the Association of Universities and Colleges in Canada, membership in the Association for Biblical Higher Education, or from an institution that maintains similar academic requirements and standards.
 Additionally, applicants must present a GPA of 3.0 or higher, including a breadth of liberal arts.
-Applicants who do not meet these general academic requirements may petition the seminary for consideration.
+Applicants who do not meet these general academic requirements may petition the seminary for consideration through the seminary's Undergraduate Degree Exemption policy.
 A recommendation from the applicant's pastor and three personal recommendations regarding the applicant's Christian character and leadership abilities also are required.

 In addition to these requirements, applicants to the MABL program must possess a strong foundational knowledge of Bible and at least a half a decade of full-time ministry experience and current full-time ministry involvement to enable them to participate in peer-to-peer learning done during class with other experienced pastors and highly experienced faculty facilitators.
+Recognizing the diverse backgrounds of applicants, this requirement of full-time ministry experience and involvement may be met in a variety of ways, including bi-vocational ministry experience.
 The deep relationships developed in the cohort enable friendship and trust which enhance mutual growth in knowledge, character, and skills for ministry.
 Discussions and assignments are done for immediate application in the student's ministry context, enriching both the classroom and church life.